 - a.
-Adequate routine and emergency access must be provided by public or private roads as required by the Director of Public Works in consultation with the Advisory Agency pursuant to Section 7025 et seq.
+Adequate routine and emergency access, including for fire apparatus, must be provided by public or private roads as required by the Director of Public Works in consultation with the Advisory Agency pursuant to Section 7025 et seq.
 In general, public roads will be required for major subdivisions, while private roads will be allowed for minor subdivisions. - b.
 When private roads are used to provide the required access, they must be improved to the standards set forth in Table 3.1, and provision must be made for their permanent maintenance.
-To this end, the County may require as a condition of subdivision approval that a deed restriction be placed on each parcel lot requiring participation and financial contribution to a private maintenance association, which will be responsible for the long-term maintenance of road improvements within the subdivision.
-This deed restriction will be noted on the final map or parcel map when recorded.
+To this end, the County may require as a condition of subdivision approval that a deed restriction be placed on each lot requiring participation and financial contribution to a private maintenance association, which will be responsible for the long-term maintenance of road improvements within the subdivision.
+This deed restriction will be noted on the final map or parcel map when recorded. - c.
+In conjunction with the above, an emergency vehicle lane, as determined in consultation with the County Fire Marshal, may also be required.